e0425705/ip/docs/README.md

    1. If there are any further prompts, accept the defaults.
 1. After the importing is complete, locate the `src/main/java/duke.Duke.java` file, right-click it, and choose `Run duke.Duke.main()`.
    1. For first time user, if the setup is correct, the following would be printed out:
+   This implies that a file name duke.txt has been created as a storage file, with path C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt, this path differs for different user and where they save the application.
+   This file will only be created once.
    ```
    --------------------------------------------------------------------------------------------
    Hello from